Project Management Methodology: Choosing the Right OneOct 20, 2022

 Search for these wasteful practices and eliminate them to improve your workflow.
-More companies in the manufacturing, construction, and software development industries have started adopting the lean methodology since Eric Ries published The Lean Startup.
+Since Eric Ries published The Lean Startup, manufacturing, construction, and software development companies have adopted lean methodology.

 When to use it: Use it to increase your workflow's efficiency, cut costs, and give your client more value.